werf/werf/docs/_includes/reference/cli/werf_plan.md

             server storage path by default or use $WERF_DOCKER_SERVER_STORAGE_PATH) --env=''
             Use specified environment (default $WERF_ENV)
-      --final-repo=''
+      --exit-code=false
+            If true, returns exit code 0 if no changes, exit code 2 if any changes planned or exit
+            code 1 in case of an error (default $WERF_EXIT_CODE or false) --final-repo=''
             Container registry storage address (default $WERF_FINAL_REPO)
       --final-repo-container-registry=''